L1nkZ/Bourgeon/README.md

 Bourgeon
 --------
-Bourgeon is a C++11 library whose purpose it to provide an easy-to-use python interface to implement plugins for Ragnarok Online clients.
+Bourgeon is a C++11 library whose purpose is to provide an easy-to-use python interface to implement plugins for Ragnarok Online clients.

 *Note: This is a work in progess.*